-The power of Joe’s minimalist designs within the surface makes these works appear ‘timeless’; an effect which is compounded by the tiny fissures and cracks which occur naturally.
-Joe’s mark-making is honest and spare: cutting, carving and colouring simple lines and geometric shapes, to form what he describes as 'glimpses of landscape’.
-During the process, a hard, stone-like surface is produced by burnishing the plaster with a polishing stone, by hand.
-Wax is applied when the image-making is finished, and the surface is finely polished once again, to achieve a lustrous sheen.
+The essential and simple compositions which Morris achieves within the medium of Tadelakt have an enigmatic, ‘timeless’ quality, which is both contemporary and ancient.
+The process of mark-making is honest and spare; cutting, carving and colouring simple lines or geometric shapes, to form what he describes as 'glimpses of a transformative landscape’.
+The act of burnishing the plaster by hand with a polishing stone, using thousands of circular motions, gives a sense of something that is gradually being 'revealed'.
+Wax is applied when the image-making is finished, and the surface is finely polished once again, to achieve a lustrous final sheen.
+As Joe explains:

 Many of these works are an attempt to capture the essential elements of nature… The aim is to make quiet, contemplative art which will connect with people at a deep, universal level

 Joe began working with Art Eye in 2015, and we look forward to many more projects together.
 His art features in the St Aubyn Estate collection, curated by Art Eye, commissioned as part of the Godolphin Arms Hotel & Sail Loft Restaurant art schemes (see our portfolio for further details).

 Joe’s works are available to commission, via our Collector’s Club and for sale directly from the studio, only via Art Eye.